 Summary Name: Diverse, Youthful, and Connected

 This neighborhood is a diverse and vibrant community with a strong presence of Black or African American, Asian, Hispanic or Latino, and multi-racial residents.
-It is particularly rich in culture, as many teenagers and adults speak a variety of Indo-European, Asian and Pacific Island, and other languages.
+It is particularly rich in culture, as many speaking a variety of Indo-European, Asian and Pacific Island, and other languages.

 The age distribution of this neighborhood leans towards younger individuals, especially among those aged 25 to 34 years.
 Many young families are present in the area, with a high number of residents living with their grandchildren.
 The neighborhood has a high number of never-married or separated men and women, reflecting its dynamic and youthful character.